East Village Spa continues to require masks at all times (except when receiving a facial or lip/chin wax) if you are not

 Hand hygiene and reducing surface contamination risks

 We use hospital grade Rejuvenate antiviral and antibacterial wipes that disinfect surfaces like head rests and our hot stones in one minute.
 As always, we soak all of our nail and skin care tools in barbicide and we never, ever double dip a wax stick.

 Table coverings: We’ve added waterproof coverings to all pillows including body pillows, and to our table warmer.
 All can be thorougly sanitized .
-We switched out heavy blankets for heavy towels so we can launder them more rigorously.
+We switched out heavy blankets for heavy towels so we can launder them after every service.

 We’ve got hand sanitizer everywhere you turn and guests will be expected to use it before and in some cases, during services.
 We will do the same!

 We’ve always had an amazing evening cleaning employee, she’s back and continues to deep clean our treatment spaces each night.
 Our landlords have increased cleaning of common building spaces including restrooms.